victorhqc/electronjs-with-rust-performance/README.md

 [kaggle](https://www.kaggle.com/paololol/league-of-legends-ranked-matches) but the data used here is a bit modified to adapt it into SQLite, but the information itself should be the exact same.

-And _why league of legends?_ you may ask.
+And _why league of legends?_ you might ask.
 Well, I like the game, and might as well find some interesting statistics now that I'm doing this (⌐■_■)

 ## Repository structure